Table of Contents

 There are various glomerulonephritic conditions with a familial predisposition, which are notable for microhematuria.
 With ongoing persistence, proteinuria develops and eventually presents with increasing renal insufficiency.

 - Benign hematuria: Thin basement membrane disease

 Acute Post-Infectious Glomerulonephritis

-Especially children in countries with poorly equipped health systems are affected by acute post-infectious glomerulonephritis.
+Children in countries with poorly equipped health systems are particularly affected by acute post-infectious glomerulonephritis.
 In developed countries, this disease has become rare.

-This disease is an (immune complex) nephritis that occurs after an infection (usually group B beta-hemolytic streptococci).
-An endocapillary, proliferative glomerulonephritis develops due to the production of antibodies against the glomerular structures.
+This disease is immune complex-mediated nephritis that occurs after infection (usually group A beta-hemolytic streptococci).
+Endocapillary proliferative glomerulonephritis develops due to the production of antibodies against the glomerular structures.

-Presence of a possible streptococcus infection has to be determined (pharyngitis, erysipelas, tonsillitis, impetigo, etc.).
-After these symptoms have subsided, 50% of patients again report feeling sick.
-This might be non-specific (“the flu”) or characterized by hematuria, hypertension, and edema.
+The presence of a possible streptococcus infection has to be determined (pharyngitis, erysipelas, tonsillitis, impetigo, etc.).
+After these symptoms have subsided, 50% of patients report ill health again.
+This might be non-specific (flu-like symptoms) or characterized by hematuria, hypertension, and edema.